tldr-pages/tldr/README.md

 - You can think of more examples for an existing command?

 Contributions are most welcome!
+We strive to maintain a [welcoming and collaborative](GOVERNANCE.md) community.
-Have a look at the [contributing guidelines](https://github.com/tldr-pages/tldr/blob/master/CONTRIBUTING.md) and go ahead!
+Have a look at the [contributing guidelines](CONTRIBUTING.md), and go ahead!

 ## Similar projects